farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 When you `Shoot`, you carefully track and shoot at a target.

 > You might snipe an enemy long-distance.
 You might throw a fireball to light the battlefield on fire.
 You might aim the ship's laser guns.
-You could try skillfully throw a dart in a bar game (but `Finessing` might be better).
+You could try skillfully throw a dart in a bar game (but `Finesse` might be better).

 When you `Tinker`, you understand, create, or repair complex mechanisms or organisms.

 > You might create a new gadget or alter an existing item.
 You might mend a broken bone.
-You could try to use your technical expertise to control a vehicle (but `Finessing` might be better).
+You could try to use your technical expertise to control a vehicle (but `Finesse` might be better).

 When you `Study`, you scrutinize details and interpret evidence.

 > You might gather information from documents, newspapers, and books.
 You might closely analyze a person to detect lies or true feelings.
-You could try to examine events to understand a pressing situation (but `Noticing` might be better).
+You could try to examine events to understand a pressing situation (but `Notice` might be better).

 When you `Notice`, you observe the situation and anticipate outcomes.

 > You might pick up important details in the moment.
 You might anticipate danger before it happens.
-You could try to figure out what is making someone sick (but `Studying` might be better).
+You could try to figure out what is making someone sick (but `Study` might be better).

 #### Resolve